LingeJohnsen/Playlist-curator/README.md

 feature_collection.py is the main file containing functions used to connect to the Spotify API and collect features for specified songs/playlists.
 The main function, called for example in jazz_df_prep.py, is get_playlist_df() which takes as parameters username and playlist id to read in songs from a given playlist.

+jazz_df_prep.py collects and prepares a dataset for training using functions in feature_collection.py.

+Jazzy_notebook.ipynb contains a range of analyses and visualizations of the data collected in jazz_df_prep.py.

+Jazzy_training_notebook.ipynb trains a neural network model based on data from jazz_df_prep.py.

+jazzy_weekly.py reads data features from weekly generated playlists (Discover Weekly and New Songs Friday Canada) using feature_collection.py, and uses the model from Jazzy_training_notebook.ipynb to score the data and identify songs with a "jazzy" feel that I can then curate these weekly playlists by.

 ## Jazzy playlist generator

 This project aims to identify "jazzy" songs.
 "Jazzy" songs do not only refer to songs of the jazz genre, but songs that have a "jazzy" feel to, such as funk and hip hop with jazzy or funky beats.